 Paul Elconin is the director of land conservation at Weantinoge Heritage Land Trust where he oversees acquisitions and stewardship.
 Paul has B.S. in environmental biology from Yale University and a M.S. in forest resources management from the State University of New York-College of Environmental Science and Forestry (ESF).
 While at ESF, Paul researched landowner motivations for granting and satisfaction with their conservation easements, and his findings were published and distributed to land trusts nationwide.Read More

 Director of Philanthropy & Engagement

-Matt is the Director of Philanthropy and Engagement for the Weantinoge Heritage Land Trust.
-Matt earned a BA from Vassar College in Philosophy and an MA from New York University in Non-Profit Management.
-While at NYU he led student and volunteer groups throughout New York’s five boroughs, as well as across the country, and wrote his Master’s thesis based on his community engagement experiences.
+Matt is the director of philanthropy and engagement for Weantinoge Heritage Land Trust.
+Matt earned a B.A. from Vassar College in philosophy and an M.A. from New York University in non-profit management.
+While at NYU he led student and volunteer groups throughout New York’s five boroughs, as well as across the country, and wrote his master’s thesis based on his community engagement experiences.

 Matt has been a fundraising professional for the past 15+ years, serving as director of development for both the Hudson River Sloop Clearwater and Bard College.
 While at Bard College he helped launch their 150th Campaign to raise $500 million.
 He brings to NCLC extensive experience in major gift cultivation, capital campaigns, development communications, and community engagement.Read More

 Assistant Director of Land Conservation